Marcgil1/marcgil1.github.io/content/projects/tfg-mat.md

 [link](https://github.com/Marcgil1/tfg-mat-doc).
 You may also find the associated code [here](https://github.com/Marcgil1/tfg-mat-code).
-Even though this article is being writen and published in late 2023, the thesis was presented in June 2023, all code and source files dating from that time.
+Even though this article is being writen and published in late 2023, the thesis was presented in May 2023, all code and source files dating from that time.

 ## Introduction